Magic Quadrant for Data Integration Tools

 - Efficient support for all data delivery modes, regardless of runtime architecture type (centralized server engine versus distributed runtime)

-- Service enablement capabilities: As acceptance of data service concepts continues to grow, data integration tools must
+- Service enablement capabilities.
+As acceptance of data service concepts continues to grow, so data integration tools

 - Management of publication and testing of data services

 - Interaction with service repositories and registries